 SETTING THE COURSE FOR A 21ST CENTURY DIGITAL TRADE POLICY

-On May 24-25, 2018, the Internet Governance Project (IGP) at Georgia Tech’s School of Public Policy will hold its 4th Annual Workshop in Atlanta.
-This year’s workshop will explore the scientific and public policy questions raised around digital trade.
-It aims to help develop a digital trade policy agenda that preserves and advances Internet freedom while being grounded in evidence and sound economic analysis.
+On May 24-25, 2018, the Internet Governance Project (IGP) at Georgia Tech’s School of Public Policy held its 4th Annual Workshop in Atlanta.
+This year’s workshop explored the scientific and public policy questions raised around digital trade.
+It aimed to help develop a digital trade policy agenda that preserves and advances Internet freedom while being grounded in evidence and sound economic analysis.

 A backlash against the globalization of Internet-based information industries is producing many new restrictions on digital services by governments.
 The flow of information services and data across national boundaries is under growing scrutiny and assault, and not just in authoritarian countries.
 Interventions include data localization laws, ownership and investment restrictions on information services by foreign firms, privacy laws, cybersecurity exclusions and outright blocking of domains or services.
 Operators of the transnational Internet platforms are looking to e-commerce chapters in intergovernmental trade agreements to push back against market access barriers.
 On the other hand, national security advocates in many countries are targeting foreign players in information markets as security threats, while some progressive advocacy groups are opposing “e-commerce” chapters in trade agreements and data localization prohibitions, claiming that they are just ways for Big Tech to evade privacy protections.
 Both call for greater alignment of digital trade with national boundaries.